developerprince-eng/VillageWorkerCLI/README.md

 #### Google Cloud Platform

-### 2.)Automated Trello Intergration
+### 2.)Automated Trello Integration

-Villagework-CLI will have automated intergration to trello during project initiation and deployement
+Villagework-CLI will have automated integration to Trello during project initiation and deployment

 ### 3.)Automated Project Documentation

-Villagework-CLI will also assist and Guide developers to document their projetcts effectively
+Villagework-CLI will also assist and Guide developers to document their projects effectively

 ### 4.)Automated Maintenance

-Villagework-CLI will have automated maintenance which invoke continous deployement and continous intergration.
+Villagework-CLI will have automated maintenance which invoke continuos deployment and continuos integration.

 ## Contributors

 1. Developer Prince
-2. Bukhosi Moyo